Landscape Consulting and Design

 If you're looking for help, here's how it works: Through an initial meeting and site visit your goals and budget are reviewed and then, depending on the scope of work, the visit is followed by a written evaluation report with recommended plants, information and resources - all great tools for you to move ahead with confidence and guided support.
 More complex projects involve concept sketches, design reviews, final designs and revised plant lists, and site work and installation is usually referred to contractors active with the Vermont Nursery and Landscape Association.

 Interested?
 Let's talk:

 Charlotte is a freelance garden writer, designer, and public speaker.
 She studied botany and plant taxonomy at the U.S. National Arboretum, holds certificates in Horticulture and Landscape Design from the USDA Graduate School in Washington, D.C. and completed the Master Gardener program through Virginia Cooperative Extension.

 She has been an education consultant to the American Horticultural Society and the Massachusetts Horticultural Society, worked in public horticulture as an environmental educator, and currently serves as curator of the Pollinator Garden, a display garden designed as an outdoor classroom at the University of Vermont’s Horticulture, Education and Research Center in South Burlington.

-Her work has appeared in The American Gardener magazine, Design New England, Seven Days, Vermont Life, and The Burlington Free Press, and can be found on the Houzz website at the link below.
+Her articles on gardening have appeared in The American Gardener magazine, Design New England, Seven Days, Vermont Life, and The Burlington Free Press, and can be found on the Houzz website.